jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Operation-Guide/Instance/Delete-Instance.md

 3. You can also check multiple containers needed to be deleted, click the Delete in batch button at the bottom of the page to pop up **Delete container** confirmation window;

-4. The public IP associated to container and cloud disk service which is not set to be deleted automatically shall disassociate instance and continue to be preserved and generating costs; check “I have known the cost problem and I shall delete relevant resources by myself if i don’t need them anymore”, then click **OK** to confirm deleting container;
+4. The public IP associated to container and cloud disk service which is not set to be deleted automatically shall disassociate instance and continue to be preserved and generating costs; check "I have known the cost problem and I shall delete relevant resources by myself if i don’t need them anymore", then click **OK** to confirm deleting container;

 5. If the deletion succeeds, the relevant information will be updated; if the deletion fails, a prompt box will appear; if the deletion failed repeatedly, please contact the Customer Service or open a ticket.